alexilyenko/bigquery-schema-parser/README.md

 ```

 ## Development
-You're always welcomed to contribute to the project!:beers:
+You're always welcome to contribute to the project!:beers: